uNetworking/uWebSockets.js/README.md

 <img src="https://github.com/uNetworking/uWebSockets/raw/master/misc/2018.png" />

-* µWebSockets.js is the Node.js binding to µWebSockets.
-Read more over at [µWebSockets](https://github.com/uNetworking/uWebSockets).
+### :family: A family
+µWebSockets.js is the Node.js integration of [µWebSockets](https://github.com/uNetworking/uWebSockets); the standalone C++ project.
+If performance is of utter importance, you don't necessarily have to use JavaScript/Node.js but could write apps in C++ using µWebSockets directly.
+It works exactly the same way, and will offer unbeatable performance for those highly demanding applications.